We appreciate your interest in our organization!

 When not docked, at anchor, or sailing, all crew must wear a life jacket when outside- you may take it off inside as long as you know where you put it (for easy access).

 Boat life is often associated with a culture of socializing and partying; while we are not necessarily wild party people, we are a part of this ‘culture’.
 We do enjoy socializing, meeting other people, and making new friends- sometimes for life (we hope :).
-When we are in harbor, you are welcome to find pubs and clubs and enjoy yourself.
+When we are in the harbor, you are welcome to find pubs and clubs and enjoy yourself.
 But of course, we ask that you remember that the crew is the face of the organization.

-On board, we allow drinking beer and wine when it is an organized on board event by the whole crew.
+Onboard, we allow drinking beer and wine when it is an organized onboard event by the whole crew.
 All drugs are strictly prohibited.
 The crew should expect to pay for their own drinks as the organization simply does not have a budget for alcohol.

-Drinking is of course not allowed while sailing, and it’s not allowed when the skipper/host is away.
+Drinking is, of course, not allowed while sailing, and it’s not allowed when the skipper/host is away.

 Some of our boats are equipped with camera surveillance in public areas and the main cabin.
-The surveillance is an extra security for everyone, including the crew, while it detects intruders or other problems that may be a risk.
+The surveillance is extra security for everyone, including the crew, while it detects intruders or other problems that may be a risk.